SriHarshith27/JFSD-Spring-boot-project/README.md

 ## 📋 Project Overview

 Learnify is a comprehensive online course registration and mentoring platform built with Spring Boot, designed to bridge the gap between learners, mentors, and administrators through a robust, feature-rich ecosystem.
+This Project was Designed and Built by team JFSD sec38-20. and read me file was create by harshith with claude AI.

 ### 🌟 Key Modules